rjshap/AutoSharesAPI/rest-api/trading-api/code-samples.md

 In this example, there's a class called `EtnaAPIRequest` that has five properties:

 * `baseURL` — this is the URL that hosts your API.
 Each solution has its own base URL for both the Trader and the Developer API.
-* `EtAppKey` — this is the unique key of your solution that can be retrieved from the BO companies widget in ETNA Trader.
+* `EtAppKey` — this is the unique key of your solution that can be retrieved from the BO companies widget in AutoShares.
 * `Token` — this is the authentication token that must be provided in all API requests except for the first one \(authentication\).
 * `Username` and `password` — these are the credentials of a user on whose behalf all API requests will be made.